Let us answer all your admissions questions.

 Since LWT measures its period of attendance in clock hours rather than credit hours, credits earned at other institutions are not accepted.
 There are no articulation or transfer agreements with any other colleges or universities.
 However, if the student has current up-to-date welding certifications from other facilities, LWT can waive the requirements needed for certain courses.

 A high school diploma is preferred but is not necessary for individual skills training courses.
-However, you must have a high school diploma or GED to be eligible for the Combination Welder I Program.
-A copy of the high school diploma, GED or academic transcripts must be obtained for LWT records.
+However, you must have a valid high school diploma or GED to be eligible for the Combination Welder I Program.
+A copy of the valid high school diploma, GED or academic transcripts must be obtained for LWT records.

 Applicants must be 18 years or older by the first day class.